escapiststupor/KneiselHallScheduler/README.md

 # 🎼 ♫ Kneisel Hall Scheduling Software ♫ ♪
-This app is deployed [here] (http://rejectedpromise.me/kneisel-hall-scheduler/).
+This app is deployed [here](http://rejectedpromise.me/kneisel-hall-scheduler/).

 Rumor has it that a leading chamber music festival always comes with leading technology...